-Lucy Hart, a Senior Family Solicitor at Co-op Legal Services said, “It will be interesting to see whether the Supreme Court upholds the Court of Appeal decision which arguably made it easier for adult children who had not received what they considered to be reasonable provision from their parents’ Will to challenge the distribution of the estate.
+Head of Family Law at Co-op legal Services said, “It will be interesting to see whether the Supreme Court upholds the Court of Appeal decision which arguably made it easier for adult children who had not received what they considered to be reasonable provision from their parents’ Will to challenge the distribution of the estate.

 “It also raises interesting questions of whether Mrs Jackson’s wish to leave her estate to charity may have been more difficult to challenge if Mrs Illot had been employed and earning sufficient money to maintain herself rather than in receipt of state benefits, and whether it is right that this should affect the outcome of the case and whether Mrs Jackson’s wishes are upheld.